TheLeoP/project.nvim/README.md

   -- * win
   scope_chdir = "global",

-  -- Path where project.nvim will store the project history for use in -- telescope datapath = vim.fn.stdpath("data"),
+  -- Path where project.nvim will store the project history datapath = vim.fn.stdpath("data"),

   -- Whether or no to call find_files on project selection